An iOS 11 feature could let you quickly disable TouchID and keep cops out

 This process is especially useful in an emergency situation where you need to unlock the phone and call 911.
 As noted in Engadget, the option to call for help will pop up after you push the power button five times.

-Of course, the process isn’t easy for those wishing to use it for privacy reasons and you might get fatigued constantly unlocking it this way.
+Of course, the process isn’t easy for those wishing to use it for privacy reasons, and you might get fatigued constantly unlocking it this way.
 However, it’s a good way to keep what’s on your phone to yourself.Featured Image: Kārlis Dambrāns/Flickr UNDER A CC BY 2.0 LICENSE

 0